Additional Reading: Creating New Environments in Reclaim Cloud

 Let’s look at managing environments that you have created in Reclaim Cloud.

-When you first login you will see all of your environments listed here.
-One great way to categorize them is using Environment Groups.
+When you first log in you will see all of your environments listed here.
+One great way to categorize them is to use Environment Groups.
 In the top left here you can expand this dropdown menu to find all of your groups and switch between them.
 In addition to your own groups you will have a list of users that have shared environments with you as well.
 You can also filter environments by region.
 If I click a specific group I only see environments in that group.
 Groups also can have a parent child relationship allowing you to create deep categorization of your projects.
 Edit a group here and add any environments to that group that you’d like.
 If you want to go back to the full list just click directly on the main Env Groups button to display all.
 These groups also show up as tags in the main user interface that you can click to display only environments in that group.

 How Environment Groups are Managed